dawrentz/TOP-knights-travails/README.md

 <!--
 todo:
-    -need refactor:
+    -notes:
         -safe to assume that no squares should be revisted (i believe that would basically be the same as a shorter path with a little detour) i.e.: the shortest path will never repeat a square
-        -need pass the pathLog to the possMoveFinder

-    idea:
-        - store all possible paths in array, the loop through for shortest

-        -may try writing agian, but starting from end point and branching (with reverse jumps) -use a root to have a parent node prop (point back prop), use that as the path log
+        -memory:
+            -having pathLog and possSquare may use too much memory -don't think there needs to be a map everything (too much memory) -probably good enough just to have a parent property on a square (pointBack builds the path log) -thought about work backwards from endpoint but its the same difference

     update: